EHLOVader/shop/README.md

 # Shop Plugin
 This plugin is not completed yet, but feel free to install it and take a look around!
-If you'd like to see the shop components in action, take a look at [the example theme](https://github.com/scottbedard/shop-theme).
+If you'd like to see the shop components in action, take a look at the [example theme](https://github.com/scottbedard/shop-theme).
+Expect this repo to be changing frequently while I hammer away at the [to do list](https://github.com/scottbedard/shop/blob/master/TODO.md).

 #### Products